 Bio and Research Interests

-Dr. Toribio is an endocrinologist at Massachusetts General Hospital and an Assistant Professor of Medicine at Harvard Medical School.
+Mabel Toribio, MD, is an endocrinologist at Massachusetts General Hospital and an assistant professor of medicine at Harvard Medical School.
 Dr. Toribio’s research focuses on cardiometabolic disease risk in diverse patient populations.
 She has published on novel techniques to quantify arterial macrophage infiltration as well as on effects of statins on markers of immune activation and on the proteome among people with HIV.
 She has also published on the effects of newly initiated antiretroviral therapy on arterial inflammation and cholesterol efflux in this population.
-Her latest research investigates cardiometabolic effects of gender-affirming hormonal therapy among transgender individuals.
+Her latest research investigates cardiometabolic effects of gender-affirming hormonal therapy among gender-diverse individuals.
 Her work has been published in JAMA Cardiology, the Journal of Clinical Endocrinology and Metabolism and the Journal of Infectious Diseases.
-She has been awarded an individual Ruth L. Kirschstein National Research Service Award (NRSA) from the National Institutes of Health, a KL2 MeRIT grant from the Harvard Catalyst, a research development award from the Harvard University Center for AIDS Research, the Sanchez and Ferguson Research Faculty Award from the Massachusetts General Hospital Department of Medicine, an NIH K23 Mentored Patient Oriented Career Development Award and an American Heart Association-Harold Amos Medical Faculty Development Award from the Robert Wood Johnson Foundation.
+She has been awarded an individual Ruth L. Kirschstein National Research Service Award (NRSA) from the National Institutes of Health, a KL2 MeRIT grant from the Harvard Catalyst, a research development award from the Harvard University Center for AIDS Research, the Sanchez and Ferguson Research Faculty Award from the Massachusetts General Hospital Department of Medicine, an NIH K23 Mentored Patient Oriented Career Development Award, an American Heart Association-Harold Amos Medical Faculty Development Award from the Robert Wood Johnson Foundation, and an MGH Executive Committee on Research/ Center for Diversity and Inclusion Physician and/or Scientist Award.
 In addition to her research endeavors, Dr. Toribio also is deeply invested in teaching, mentoring and recruiting trainees from under-represented backgrounds in medicine/science.

 Current Research Projects: